omeka/Documentation/source/Reference/filters/search_form_default_action.rst

 Usage
 *****

-Alter the action (url) to use when the search form is submitted
+Alter the ``action`` attribute setting the URL to use when the sitewide search form is submitted.
+This filter only changes the default value; if a specific ``action`` is set for a call to :php:func:`search_form`, that will take precedence.

 *****
 Value